PE Sports Premium / Year 7 Literacy Numeracy Grant

 |PRIMARY PE SPORTS FUNDING||NO;||LUMP SUM||PER PUPIL||TOTAL|

 Evidence of Impact in End of Year data analysis.
-This is moderated data which will be externally evaluated by Camden Local Authority Standards Meeting and Governor Provision and Wellbeing Committee in October 2019.
+This is moderated data which will be externally evaluated by Camden Local Authority Standards Meeting and Governor Provision and Wellbeing Committee.

-Context: Swiss Cottage School, DRC is a special needs school for pupils with complex needs.
-The 20 pupils in Year 6 in 2018-2019 academic year are identified with SEN across all four categories of need.
+Swiss Cottage School, DRC is a special needs school for pupils with complex needs.
+The 20 pupils in Year 6 are identified with SEN across all four categories of need.
 The national requirements defined by the DfE are not adapted to the context of this school.
 Swimming is on the timetable for all year 6 pupils, and we recognise the progress and developments each pupil in year 6 has made towards strengthened confidence within a swimming pool.

 % of pupils who can swim competently, confidently, and proficiently over a distance of at least 25 metres: 0%